Kevinc023032/Tri-3-Thingy/CB Lectures.md

 - This info could be used against you and it could give other info about you that you didn't intend to share
 - Authentication:
 - Authentication measures protect devices and information from unauthorized access
-- Virus and Malware:
-Bad
-Can copy and gain access to your information
-Intended to harm and damage a computer
+- Virus and Malware: Can copy and gain access to your information, Intended to harm and damage a computer
-Encryption:
-Prevents unauthorized access
+- Encryption: Prevents unauthorized access
-Decryption:
-Decoding data
+- Decryption: Decoding data